amchavan/alma-datapro-workflow-sandbox/workflow-db-mock/README.md

    * _ngas_, where NGAS is mocked; see also `shared/ngascon.py`
    * _pipeline-reports_, to store the Pipeline report files (mocks Oracle)
    * _status-entities_, where the OUSs are persisted
+   * _products-metadata_, metadata of the Pipeline-generated data products
+   * _delivery-status_, delivery status reports of the Product Ingestor

 If you are restarting the system you should remove all entries from those databases.